-Here’s your game plan for quickly getting your digestion back in the game after all the wings, dips, and indulgences.
+Here’s your game plan for quickly getting your digestion back in the game after vacations, parties, and big weekends.

 The Seed Digest:

-- Elements of the big game (i.e., fatty foods, alcohol, stress) can disrupt the gut microbiome in as little as 24 hours.
+- Certain elements of celebrations (i.e., fatty foods, alcohol, late nights) can temporarily disrupt the gut microbiome.

 - These disruptions can interfere with digestion and cause temporary bloating and irregularity.

-- Seed’s DS-01® 14 Day Gut Reset is a game-day ally, packed with bacteria that restore healthy gut function during times of occasional disruption.*
+- Seed’s DS-01® Daily Synbiotic is a recovery ally, packed with bacteria that restore healthy gut function during times of occasional disruption.*

-- The 10 million pounds of ribs consumed on game day are high in saturated fat, which can slow intestinal transit time (how long it takes food to travel through the GI tract) and make stool harder to pass.2,3 Plus, their high sulfur content can cause the stools that do touch down in the toilet to take on a funky odor.4 These blockages might persevere for some time after the final whistle is called; research shows that fans of the losing team tend to consume more saturated fat on the Monday after the game too.5
+- Delicious as they may be, foods that are high in saturated fat (like red meat) can slow intestinal transit time (how long it takes food to travel through the GI tract) and make stool harder to pass.1 Plus, their high sulfur content can cause the stools that do touch down in the toilet to take on a funky odor.2 Other types of trans fats (baked goods, fried foods) may disrupt gut microbiota composition and contribute to slower transit times, leading to some, shall we say, unnecessary roughness in the bathroom,3 while added sugars can weaken the all-important gut barrier.4,5

-Research suggests that once you throw more than one stressor into the mix, the impact on the gut microbiome can multiply (i.e., drinking alcohol and having a poor night of sleep can disrupt your gut more than either stressor alone).15
+To add insult to injury, research suggests that once you throw more than one disruption into the mix, the impact on the gut microbiome can multiply (i.e., drinking alcohol and having a poor night of sleep can disrupt your gut more than either stressor alone).10,11

 Summary